jash2603/Python-Flask-Blog/README.md

 - Register with username, password, and role (Admin / Author / Reader)
 - Secure password hashing with **Flask-Bcrypt**
 - Role-based dashboard redirection and access control
-- Session-based authentication using Flask sessions
+- Session-based authentication using Flask sessionsz

 ---